iterative/dvc.org/content/docs/tutorials/get-started/data-access.md

 of the project?
 How do I download a model to deploy it?
 How do I download a specific version of a model?
 How do I reuse datasets across different projects?

-> Especially, these questions come up very fast when you see the way DVC saves
+> These questions tend to come up when you browse the files that DVC saves
-> files to the remote storage, e.g.
+> to remote storage, e.g.
 > `s3://dvc-public/remote/get-started/fb/89904ef053f04d64eafcc3d70db673` 😱
-> instead of `model.pkl` or `data.xml`.
+> instead of the original files, name such as `model.pkl` or `data.xml`.

 Remember those `.dvc` files `dvc add` generates?
-Or `dvc.yaml` and `dvc.lock` pipeline files?
-They (and their versions in Git) contain all the information needed to access any version of any dataset or model in the remote storage.
+Or the `dvc.yaml` and `dvc.lock` pipeline files produced by `dvc run`?
+They (and their versions in Git) contain all the information needed to access any version of all the datasets or models in remote storage.
 All you need is to have access to the <abbr>DVC repository</abbr>.
 Practically, it means a URL to a Git repo that you have access to.